Assessment Architecture

 7. Does this mean I will have to sit more exams?

 Assurance Tasks are Hurdles.
-This means you generally must pass the Assurance Task component(s) as part of your studies.
+This means you must successfully complete the Assurance Task component(s) as part of your studies.
 You cannot rely solely on high marks in Learning Tasks to carry you through your unit or course.

 To protect the value of your degree.
-In a world full of AI, employers are looking for confirmation that you possess the skills listed on your transcript.
-Assurance Tasks provides that confirmation, while Learning Tasks ensures you still learn how to use modern technology, and that a majority of your assessments are focused on learning and development.
+In a world full of AI, employers are seeking assurance that you have developed and can demonstrate the skills taught to you in your degree.
+Assurance Tasks provide that confirmation, while Learning Tasks ensure you still learn how to use modern technology, and that a majority of your assessments are focused on learning and development.

-11. How will I know which assignments are Assurance Tasks (Lane 1) or Learning Tasks (Lane 2)?
+10. How will I know which assignments are Assurance Tasks or Learning Tasks?

-Every unit site (in myLearn) and Unit information (in Handbook) will clearly label which assessments are "Assurance Tasks" along with the specific rules for technology use for each.
+Every unit site (in myLearn) and Unit information (in Handbook) will clearly label which assessments are "Assurance Tasks".

-12. Can I use a Learning Task to prepare for an Assurance Task
+11. Can I use a Learning Task to prepare for an Assurance Task?

 Yes, that is the design!
 Learning Tasks are designed to prepare you for Assurance Tasks.
 This means the open work you do during the trimester (with AI support and feedback) is designed specifically to practice the skills you will need to demonstrate independently in the Assurance Task(s).

-The new architecture does not change our commitment to accessibility.
+The UNE Assessment Architecture does not change our commitment to accessibility.
 Reasonable Adjustments can still be made for both Assurance Tasks and Learning Tasks to accommodate your needs.
 However, Reasonable Adjustments for Assurance Task(s) require that the assurance value of the task is maintained.

-However, Unit Coordinators often design these tasks so you have a clear opportunity to demonstrate your competence.
+However, Assurance Tasks are designed to give you a clear opportunity to demonstrate your competence.
 If you are struggling, it is vital to engage with the Learning Tasks earlier in the trimester to build your skills before the assured assessment.